 Saint Nicholas Day is celebrated to commemorate the death anniversary of St. Nicholas.
 It is widely observed every December 6.

 He was an early Christian bishop best known for his generosity and love for the poor.
 His legendary act of helping in secret greatly influenced the annual gift-giving traditions we still observe today during his feast day and the Christmas season.

 Who is Saint Nicholas?

-Saint Nicholas is known by many names like Nicholas of Myra, Nicholas of Bari, Kris Kringle, and Father Christmas.
-He was an early Christian bishop who is believed to be the true Santa Claus.
+Saint Nicholas is known by many names, like Nicholas of Myra, Nicholas of Bari, Kris Kringle, and Father Christmas.
+He was an early Christian bishop believed to be the true Santa Claus.

-Saint Nicholas was venerated in the middle ages as the patron saint of many things.
+Saint Nicholas was venerated in the Middle Ages as the patron saint of many things.
 This includes children, high school students, and virgins.
 He is also known to intercede for sailors, merchants, archers, brewers, and pawnbrokers.
-He was known to listen to even thieves as long as they are repentant.
+He was known to listen to even thieves as long as they were repentant.

 Life and works of Saint Nicholas

 Saint Nicholas was an only child to well-off Christian parents.
 He was born in Patara, Lycia, modern-day Turkey.
 Both his parents died in an epidemic when he was a young boy, and was taken under the care of his uncle, the bishop of Patara.

 His uncle later ordained him into the priesthood.
 St. Nicholas eventually became the bishop of Myra.

 He was said to have devoted his inheritance to charity, usually secretly.
 He lived his entire life as a devout Christian and in service to the needy.